tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 - Open environments (e.g., the Web):
-  Enforcing rejection of traditional-only certificates would cause substantial disruption because of the diversity of clients, servers, and intermediaries.
+  Enforcing rejection of traditional-only certificates would cause substantial disruption because of the diversity of clients and servers.
   In such ecosystems, it is unlikely that relying parties will stop accepting traditional certificates until PQC-only or hybrid certificate deployment becomes significantly high or there is credible evidence that CRQCs exist.